Learn how to make perfect soft boiled eggs! Top them onto toast or grain bowls, or sprinkle them with salt and enjoy them on their own.

 How to Make Soft Boiled Eggs

 - Fill a medium pot with water and heat to a gentle simmer, just below boiling.
-Using a slotted spoon, carefully lower the eggs into the water and let simmer for 7 minutes.
+Using a slotted spoon, carefully lower the eggs into the water and let simmer for 7 minutes (6 minutes for a runnier egg).
 Set a bowl of ice water nearby.

-- Remove and chill immediately in the ice water until cool to the touch, 1 to 3 minutes.
+- Remove and chill immediately in the ice water for a minute or two until the eggs are cool enough to handle.

-- Once the eggs are cool, tap the bottom of each egg to crack off a little bit of the shell.
+- Tap the bottom of each egg to crack off a little bit of the shell.